 35 – Fat tire dune motorbiking

-There are plenty of extreme sports for holidaymakers in Dubai, but fat tire dune motorbiking is arguably the most popular.
+There are plenty of extreme sports and activities for holidaymakers in Dubai, but fat tire dune motorbiking is arguably the most popular.

 Dirt bike through the land of sand and roam the desert while hitting the dunes for a thrill-seeking experience.